 Having a place to have a vegetable garden was top priority when we were house hunting.
 In fact it was the only request from my two daughters.
-We just been waiting for the time to come for introducing gardening in our homeschool.
+We just been waiting for the time to come for teaching kids to garden.
 They were excited and made some requests for what to grow.
 The requested things to grow list keeps growing: tomatoes, cucumbers, broccoli, and the latest, cauliflower.

 *This post contains affiliate links, see my disclosure policy for more information.*